 Maintaining steam and hot-water distribution systems are alleged to have placed workers directly alongside asbestos pipe covering throughout building heating loops.
 Tasks reportedly included:

-- Replacing deteriorated Owens-Illinois pipe covering
+- Replacing deteriorated pipe covering

 - Disconnecting and reconnecting sections of insulated piping wrapped in friable materials